invoke-ai/InvokeAI/docs/contributing/CONTRIBUTING.md

 ### Code of Conduct

 The InvokeAI community is a welcoming place, and we want your help in maintaining that.
-Please review our Code of Conduct **<link to code of conduct>** to learn more.
+Please review our [Code of Conduct](../../CODE_OF_CONDUCT.md) to learn more.

 ### Support